joaohenggeler/eternal-wanderer/Source/Setup.md

 2. Download the portable versions of [Firefox 52 ESR](https://portableapps.com/redirect/?a=FirefoxPortableLegacy52&s=s&d=pa&f=FirefoxPortableLegacy52_52.9.0_English.paf.exe) and [Firefox 56](https://sourceforge.net/projects/portableapps/files/Mozilla%20Firefox%2C%20Portable%20Ed./Mozilla%20Firefox%2C%20Portable%20Edition%2056.0.2/FirefoxPortable_56.0.2_English.paf.exe/download).

 3. Install Firefox 52 ESR Portable in `Data/Firefox/52.9.0` and Firefox 56 Portable in `Data/Firefox/56.0.2`.
 These paths are already defined by the options `gui_firefox_path` and `headless_firefox_path`, respectively.
 If you use different paths be sure to change them too.
 Note that these options should always point to `App/Firefox/firefox.exe` inside those two directories since the web plugins require the 32-bit version of Firefox.
-You may delete the 64-bit subdirectory (`App/Firefox64`) to save disk space.
+You may delete the 64-bit subdirectories (`App/Firefox64`) to save disk space.

 4. Download [geckodriver 0.17.0](https://github.com/mozilla/geckodriver/releases/download/v0.17.0/geckodriver-v0.17.0-win32.zip) and [geckodriver 0.20.1](https://github.com/mozilla/geckodriver/releases/download/v0.20.1/geckodriver-v0.20.1-win32.zip).
 These are used by Firefox 52 ESR and 56, respectively.
 Like in the previous step, you also need the 32-bit versions of these drivers.

 5. Place the drivers 0.17.0 in `Data/Drivers/0.17.0` and 0.20.1 in `Data/Drivers/0.20.1`.
 Much like in step 3, you can use different paths as long as you change the `gui_webdriver_path` and `headless_webdriver_path` options, respectively.

-6. Download the necessary Firefox extensions from the following links: [Blink Enable](https://ca-archive.us.to/storage/459/459933/blink_enable-1.1-fx.xpi), [Classic Theme Restorer](https://ca-archive.us.to/storage/472/472577/classic_theme_restorer_fx29_56-1.7.7.2-fx.xpi), and [Greasemonkey](https://ca-archive.us.to/storage/0/748/greasemonkey-3.17-fx.xpi).
-Place them in `Data/Extensions` as specified by the `extensions_path` option.
+6. Download the [Blink Enable](https://ca-archive.us.to/storage/459/459933/blink_enable-1.1-fx.xpi) and [Greasemonkey](https://ca-archive.us.to/storage/0/748/greasemonkey-3.17-fx.xpi) Firefox extensions and place them in `Data/Extensions` as specified by the `extensions_path` option.

 7. Select the extensions you want to use by toggling the filenames in the `extensions_before_running` and `extensions_after_running` options.
 The former is used for extensions that require restarting Firefox, while the latter is for extensions that can run immediately after being installed while using the browser.
-Installing larger extensions before running can also reduce the time it takes to start Firefox, even if they don't require it (e.g. Classic Theme Restorer).
+Installing larger extensions before running can also reduce the time it takes to start Firefox, even if they don't require it.

 8. If you want to find more legacy Firefox extensions, download the [Classic Add-ons Archive](https://github.com/JustOff/ca-archive/releases/download/2.0.3/ca-archive-2.0.3.xpi) extension, enable it as mentioned above, and browse its catalog by running the following script: `browse.py caa: -disable_multiprocess`.